-By comparing strategies, Table 8 demonstrates that
+By comparing strategies, Table 8 demonstrates that:

-- searching by voice offers a strong advantage over searching by sight and over any method or strategy combining voice and sound in any search matching the premise (MP is responsive by nature, wants to be found). - that, as long as saving life remains the objective, the case for searching by voice does not diminish with the passage of time, notwithstanding the diminishing probability of responsiveness.
-It follows that searching by voice should be the favoured method for all searchers who are capable of executing such a method systematically unless there is a strong and well-defined reason to do otherwise (such as the MP is hard of hearing, conditions are universally noisy eg high wind, or the MP is definitely not wanting to be found), and that Voice Searching has not exhausted the realistic limits of the Search Area.
+- searching by voice offers a strong advantage over searching by sight and over any method or strategy combining voice and sound in any search matching the premise (MP is responsive by nature, wants to be found). - that, if saving life remains the objective, the case for searching by voice does not diminish with the passage of time, notwithstanding the diminishing probability of responsiveness. - other strategy comparisons differ significantly depending on the objectives of the search (finding versus saving), demonstrating a broader principle that optimising POS depends on specifying the objective.

+It follows that searching by voice should be the favoured method for all searchers who are capable of executing such a method systematically.
+However, there may be strong and well-defined reasons to do otherwise.